DecisionToolkit/dsntk-rs/guide/guide/commands.md

 ## Commands

-Below is a categorized list of all <DsntkName/> commands.
+Below is a categorized list of all #DSNTK commands.

 ### SERVE

 #### srv

-Runs <DsntkName/> as a service and serves DMN™ decision models.
+Runs #DSNTK as a service and serves DMN™ decision models.

-To display all available options of the [**srv**](commands/command-srv.md) command, type:
+To display all available options of the [**srv**](commands/command-srv) command, type:

 ```shell
 $ dsntk help srv
 ```

-For more details, refer to [Serving DMN™ models](commands/command-srv.md).
+For more details, refer to [Serving DMN™ models](commands/command-srv).

 ### EVALUATE